SBigz/CommentsAI/README.md

 - Works with multiple programming languages
 - Supports comment generation in multiple languages

+Tested with JavaScript, HTML, CSS, and Python.
+Supports React, sometimes buggy with TypeScript.
+Don't hesitate to report your bugs in the issues, I would be happy to resolve them with you!

 ## How to Use Comments-AI

 1. Install the Comments-AI extension from the Visual Studio Code Marketplace